 Occasionally, brain surgeons will remove a section of the skull in an operation called hemicraniectomy.
 The surgery gives the brain some room to expand.
 The bone is later reimplanted in an operation called cranioplasty.
 To keep the bone fresh, they store it in a refrigerator (next to the Gatorade).

 The surgery is a success and Dr. Melon washes up.
-He walks back through the ER and runs into the patient’s family.
-The patient’s wife asks Dr. Melon how long her husband will have to stay after surgery.
+He walks back through the ER and runs into the patient's family.
+The patient's wife asks Dr. Melon how long her husband will have to stay after surgery.
 The length of time a patient has to stay in the hospital greatly depends on the exact nature of their surgery.
-Many times patients stay between 2 to 8 days.
+Many times patients stay between two to eight days.
 If the surgery was minimally invasive, they may have to stay for only a day.
 In fact, tumors that are removed using the Endoscopic Endonasal Approach only require that patients stay up to two days.
-To predict that you’re gonna need to have one of those performed, you may have to be a regular Nostrildamus.
+To predict that you're gonna need to have one of those performed, you may have to be a regular Nostrildamus.

 Dr. Melon checks his watch.
 There will be some time to grab a quick breakfast with his wife before furniture shopping.
 Before he makes it out of the parking lot, he gets another emergency call.
 A senator has been admitted into the hospital for a condition called an arteriovenous malformation, which is a congenital condition that causes an abnormal tangle of blood vessels in the brain.
 Oftentimes, the condition is diagnosed when a patient has high blood pressure and a difficult time being coherent (which describes most senators).
 Because of the seriousness of the condition, brain surgery is immediately required.
 Left untreated, the patient's brain could bleed, which can lead to brain damage or death.
 Dr. Melon texts his wife and gets ready to scrub up again.